-Scientists discover in studies with mice that an anti-cancer gene also fights obesityMarch 6th, 2012 in Cancer /
+Scientists discover in studies with mice that an anti-cancer gene also fights obesityMarch 6, 2012 in Medicine & Health / Cancer

 Researchers from the Spanish National Cancer Research Centre working with mice have revealed that one of the main genes protecting against cancer brings two additional health benefits by boosting longevity and combating obesity.
 Mice carrying extra copies of the study gene eat more than normal, but are thinner -- a novel and entirely unexpected outcome.

 This result, obtained after five years' research, is published in leading journal Cell Metabolism.
 The authors, led by Manuel Serrano (CNIO), believe it will open the door to new therapeutic options not only against cancer, but against obesity and even the ageing process.

 The team has also demonstrated that a synthetic compound developed in-house produces the same anti-obesity benefits in animals as the study gene.

 Their findings add new weight to a hypothesis that is gaining currency among researchers in the field; namely that cancer and ageing, and now obesity too, are all manifestations of the same global process that unfolds in the body as its tissues accumulate more damage than natural repair mechanisms are able to cope with.